AI-Matrix

 x+x2+x3+x4+x50+0+0+0+0=01+1+1+1+1=50+2+6+14+30=520+0+6+36+150=1920+0+0+24+240=2640+0+0+0+120=1200,5,62,363,1364,3905,9330,19607

-Multiplying or dividing a single calculation is the same as dividing or multiplying it's single calculation per iteration values.
+Multiplying or dividing a single calculation is the same as dividing or multiplying the per-added amounts.

 Multiplying.